-Nancy Dunnam asked about the timeline for implementing this data element and specifically asked the PEIMS software vendor ITF members if this request was doable within their development timeline for the 2015-2016 school year.
+Nancy Dunnam asked about the timeline for implementing this data element and specifically asked the PEIMS software Vendor ITF members if this request was doable within their development timeline for the 2015-2016 school year.
 Judi Sparks stated that this change would not be a big impact for the TxEIS system and that the software would be ready for the 2015-2016 school year.

 Glenn Shelton asked if this information would be applicable to the TREx system.
-The Curriculum staff present did not support the T-STEM data being added to the TREx system.
+The Curriculum staff present did not think this data should be added to the TREx system.